HR-5831-119

 What it does

-This bill would officially rename the United States Postal Service facility at 306 South Main Street in Waupaca, Wisconsin, as the "Master Sergeant Melvin O. Handrich Post Office Building."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially rename the United States Postal Service facility at 306 South Main Street in Waupaca, Wisconsin as the "Master Sergeant Melvin O. Handrich Post Office Building."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new designated name.

 Who benefits